Meaning and Origin

-Another thing you should keep in mind is that the ulterior meaning of this phrase is recognised only among those who love Japanese slang or trivia.
-Therefore, even if you act as a romanticist and confess your love to a Japanese person using this phrase, he/she may not fathom your intention, unfortunately.
+Moreover, you should also keep in mind that the poetic meaning of this phrase is recognised only among those who love Japanese slang or trivia.
+That means, even if you act as a romanticist and confess your feelings to a Japanese person you like using this phrase, he/she may not fathom your intention, unfortunately.

-(TL;DR) It is totally wrong to say that the “correct” or “appropriate” response to “The moon is beautiful, isn’t it? is “死んでもいいわ (shindemo ii wa)”, meaning “I can die (happy)”.
-In fact, there is NO such thing as a “correct response”, no matter how many people/websites elaborate and insist on its existence.
+(TL;DR) There is no “correct” response to “The moon is beautiful, isn’t it?”, no matter how many people/websites elaborate and insist on its existence.

-If you google (either in Japanese or English) how to respond to “The moon is beautiful, isn’t it” in Japanese, you’ll find a plethora of websites spreading the wrong information that the “correct” or “appropriate” answer to say “I love you, too” is “死んでもいいわ (shindemo ii wa)”, which literally means “I can die (happy)” (or “I can die (for you)”, depending on how you interpret the context.)
+If you google (either in Japanese or English) how to respond to “The moon is beautiful, isn’t it” in Japanese, you’ll find a plethora of websites spreading the WRONG information that the “correct” response — in case you want to say “I love you, too” in a poetic manner — is “死んでもいいわ (shindemo ii wa)”, which literally means “I can die (happy)”.

-First and foremost, it is NOT Sōseki Natsume who came up with the phrase “shindmo ii wa”; it is Futabatei Shimei (二葉亭四迷), another famous Japanese novelist/translator who lived in the same period as Sōseki (and thus it ended up being mixed with Sōseki’s story).
-Secondly, “shindemo ii wa” is NOT the translation of the English phrase “I love you, too”; it is of the Russian term “Ваша”, which means “yours” in English in the following context:
+First and foremost, it is NOT Sōseki Natsume who coined the phrase “shindmo ii wa”; it is Futabatei Shimei (二葉亭四迷), another famous Japanese novelist/translator who lived in the about same period of time as Sōseki (and thus it ended up being mixed with Soseki’s story).
+Secondly, “shindemo ii wa” is NOT the translation of “I love you, too”; it is of the Russian term “Ваша”, which means “yours” in English in the following context:

 Я забыл все, я потянул ее к себе – покорно повиновалась ее рука, все тело ее повлеклось вслед за рукою, шаль покатилась с плеч, и голова ее тихо легла на мою грудь, легла под мои загоревшиеся губы…